Bayesian Self-Calibration and Parametric Channel Estimation for 6G Antenna Arrays: Introduction

 \subsection{State of the Art}

 To overcome these limitations, gain and phase errors of individual antenna elements can be estimated jointly with the channel parameters.
 Approaches that integrate antenna element gain and phase error estimation directly into the channel estimation framework are still rare.
-Previous works have explored variants of sparse Bayesian learning (SBL) for wideband channel estimation.
+Previous works have explored variants of sparse Bayesian learning (SBL) for robust wideband channel estimation with super-resolution capability.
 However, most approaches assume perfectly calibrated antenna arrays and treat calibration separately without integrating it into the signal model~\cite{TheRonKou:TSP2014,TonCheDenHu:Elec2025}.
 In~\cite{LiZha:PiEMR2022}, array gain and phase self-calibration is performed after obtaining coarse angle-of-arrival (AoA) estimates from an SBL algorithm using a narrowband signal model factorized by singular value decomposition.
 The calibration parameters are estimated by optimizing a cost function based on signal and noise subspace orthogonality, and the process is repeated until convergence.
 In~\cite{CheMaCheCao:IEEE2020}, phase error estimation is integrated into an SBL-based AoA estimation framework, where the phase error is modeled as a latent variable with a hierarchical prior.
 Again, a narrowband signal model is employed.
 A VSBL method with self-calibration is presented in~\cite{WanGuiZhaFuLiu:RS2025}, adopting a non-uniform noise narrowband signal model.
-Gain and phase errors are modeled as hyperparameters and estimated with an expectation-maximization (EM) scheme, resulting in point estimates that do not account for uncertainty in the calibration parameters.
+Gain and phase errors are modeled as hyperparameters and point-estimated within an expectation-maximization (EM) scheme.
 While these works demonstrate the potential of SBL-based frameworks for joint AoA estimation and array calibration, they share a critical limitation: none of them employs a wideband signal model, which is indispensable for mmWave propagation.
-Furthermore, they rely on the classical EM algorithm, which often leads to slow convergence and limits their practicality.
-Addressing these issues is essential to meeting the stringent accuracy and reliability requirements of emerging 6G wireless communication systems.
+Furthermore, they rely on EM-based SBL approaches, which often leads to slow convergence and limits their practicality \cite{GreLeiWitFle:TWC2024}.
+Addressing these issues is essential to meeting the stringent accuracy and reliability requirements of emerging 6G wireless communication and sensing systems.